FredBaos/fredbaos.github.io/index.md

 {% include interactive_graphs.html %}

 Note that the above network illustrates the co-purchase relationships from the study of the baskets, where the weight of the edges is the log of the number of times two products have been bought together.
-We only display the details of at most 15 frequently co-purchased products.
-A heat map may allow us to uncover any additional correlations or patterns by explicitly presenting the weight which is equal to the log-normalized number of total co-purchase counts.
+We only list the details of 15 most frequently co-purchased products in the pop-up box.

+Visualizing with a network has the advantage of clearly seeing a product's total number of connections to the rest.
+It places the focus primarily on whether or not the *existence* of connections.
+Another great way to visualize product relationships is a heat map, which presents the advantage of visualizing the *weight* of the connections while allowing us to see the sparsity of the overal network simultaneously.
+Below is an interactive heat map where the values are again the log of the number of times two products have been bought together.

 {% include heatmap_giant_component.html %}